Skip to main content

 References

 1. 1.
-Craft Yarn Council — Standard Yarn Weight System. craftyarncouncil.com
+Craft Yarn Council, Standard Yarn Weight System (guideline gauge, needle, and hook ranges). craftyarncouncil.com

 Why You Need a Blanket Size Calculator